Posted on 11th December 2018 by Tyres Northampton

 You should view your approaching MOT as somewhat of an exam; if you don’t prepare, you might fail.
 But it doesn’t have to be a stressful event.
 Just a few simple checks could make the difference between an MOT- ready vehicle and a car that’s sure to fail.
 That’s why we’ve put together this essential MOT checklist, giving you the tools to accurately assess your car’s health before the big day.
 Exterior Make sure that your tyres are at the correct pressure and that they possess a tread depth of no less than 1.6 mm across 75% of the tyre surface….

 Posted on 31st March 2016 by Tyres Northampton

-Updated on November, 24 2017 Thankfully, the cold winter months are fading away as we enter Spring, but in the UK, even the ‘warmer’ seasons can be dotted with freezing days and nights, and these freezing temperatures can cause issues for your vehicle.
+Updated on October, 25th 2019 Thankfully, the cold winter months are fading away as we enter Spring, but in the UK, even the ‘warmer’ seasons can be dotted with freezing days and nights, and these freezing temperatures can cause issues for your vehicle.
 But what are those issues and how can they be prevented?
 This article will look into some of the most common winter issues and provide you with some solutions.
-Dead Battery In the colder months, the low temperatures can severely affect the voltage of the battery, meaning that it can be slow to start, or it may not…
+Batteries Loose Charge In the colder months, the low temperatures can severely affect the voltage of the battery, meaning that it can be slow to start, or it may…